artsy/README/playbooks/rfcs.md

 - Specify whose feedback is necessary on this RFC with review requests.
 - Specify for how long feedback will be collected and incorporated into the proposal.
 At least a week for feedback is appropriate for any proposal impacting all of engineering.
 - Specify how approval will ultimately be decided.
-Does this depend on X% of the engineering team actively approving, point people of certain repos, or perhaps engineering leadership?
+By default most proposals can be considered approved if there is no objection.
+However, if the change is complex or has wide impact you may want a more structured approval process.
+For example, does this depend on X% of the engineering team actively approving, point people of certain repos, or perhaps engineering leadership?
 If specific people need to approve use an `@` mention in the RFC to say so.

 Create an issue, and work from this template: